speculatrix/tvh_radio/README.md

 * Firstly, it understands the TV Headend API, thus allowing you to use a TVH server as a radio source.
+* Secondly, it will play other user-definable streams
+* Thirdly, you can save streams as favourites
-* Secondly, it can speak to tell you the channel you're about to play.
+* Fourthly, it can speak to tell you the channel you're about to play.
-* Thirdly, it can speak the current time and date
+* Fifthly, it can speak the current time and date

-The speaking function uses Google's text to speech engine.
+Note: the speaking function uses Google's text to speech engine, so you need an ok internet connection for this to download the audio.

 ## Usage